When to Worry About Temper Tantrums

-Signs That Point to When to Worry About Temper Tantrums
+Signs that Point to When to Worry About Temper Tantrums

 Preschool was a precarious time for my son.
 As a toddler, he had dramatic tantrums.
 He'd fall to his knees, wailing and throwing his arms in the air as if pleading with the heavens.
 He'd fall over and bang his fists on the floor.
 His tantrums were so theatrical that they were kind of cute (How Kids Grow: Defining Normal Behavior).

 In their study, Wiggins et al. (2018) assessed disruptive behaviors in preschoolers and then followed up with those preschoolers as they aged.
 As expected, not every disruptive behavior was associated with later psychiatric disorders.
-However, two particular behaviors did serve as possible predictors: easy frustration and "breaking things”.
+However, two particular behaviors did serve as possible predictors: easy frustration and "breaking things."

-I personally wish we'd been aware earlier that my son's behaviors weren't typical.
+I, personally, wish we'd been aware earlier that my son's behaviors weren't typical.
 Even if there was nothing we could have done for him, knowing his behaviors weren't typical would have made me feel less worthless as a parent.
 We might have gotten professional help earlier, too.

 - Wiggins, J.L., Briggs-Gowan, M.J., Estabrook, R., Brotman, M.A., Pine, D.S., Leibenluft, E., & Wakschlag, L.S.
 (2018).
 Identifying clinically significant irritability in early childhood.
 Journal of the American Academy of Child and Adolescent Psychiatry, v57(3), 191-199.